 And it reminded me of our lives.
 When we are going through hard circumstances, or we feel like we're broken, God can grow beautiful things from it.
 A new strength.
 A new purpose.
 Eyes opened to a new world we hadn't truly been privy to before.
 A new reliance on God that we hadn't needed before.

-Which then reminded me of Jeremiah 17:8.
-“But blessed is the (wo)man who trusts in the LORD, who has full confidence in Him.
+"But blessed is the (wo)man who trusts in the LORD, who has full confidence in Him.
 (S)He will be like a tree, planted by the waters that sends out its roots toward the stream.
-It does not fear when heat comes; it’s leaves are always green.
-It has no worries in a year of drought and never fails to bear fruit.”
+It does not fear when heat comes; it's leaves are always green.
+It has no worries in a year of drought and never fails to bear fruit."
+Jeremiah 17:8

 No matter what you're going through, stay rooted in God and His goodness and His never-ending love.
 Trust in Him.
 And be prepared to see beautiful things bloom from your broken places in ways you never expected.